OneIdentity/IdentityManager.PoSh/README.md

 Beside the generic method of loading entities it's also possible to use the typed wrapper functions.

-To load an entity by it's unique identity keys (UID or XObjectKey) use:
+To load an entity by its unique identity keys (UID or XObjectKey) use:

     $p = Get-Person -Identity '4782235b-f606-4c2b-9e3e-b95727b61456'
     $p.Display